Rees Algebras of Unit Interval Determinantal Facet Ideals: Introduction

 Let $X = (x_{ij})$ be a generic $m\times n$ matrix over a ring $R=\mathbb{K}[X]$, and assume $m\leq n$.
-It is well-known that the ideal of maximal minors of $X$, denoted $I_m(X)$, is of fiber type; that is, $\mathcal{J}$ is generated by linear relations with respect to the variables in $\TT$, and the generators of $\mathcal{K}$ (see \cite{CHV96} and Subsection \ref{subsec: rees}).
-The presentation ideal of the special fiber ring, $\mathcal{K}$, is actually the ideal of a Grassmannian, and is defined by Pl\"ucker relations; see for example \cite[Chapter 14]{MillerSturmfels}.
-Moreover, Eisenbud and Huneke proved in \cite{eisenbudHuneke1983} that the Rees algebra of maximal minors is a normal Cohen-Macaulay domain.
-In the 1980s, Simis and his coauthors considered the Rees algebra and special fiber ring for the sub-ideal of maximal minors.
-More precisely, they considered the case where all minors share the first $k$ columns of $X$.
+It is well-known that the ideal of maximal minors of $X$, denoted $I_m(X)$, is of fiber type; that is, the ideal $\mathcal{J}$ is generated by linear relations with respect to the variables in $\TT$, and the generators of $\mathcal{K}$ (see \cite{CHV96} and Subsection \ref{subsec: rees}).
+The presentation ideal of the special fiber ring, $\mathcal{K}$, is the ideal of a Grassmannian defined by Pl\"ucker relations; see, for example, \cite[Chapter 14]{MillerSturmfels}.
+Moreover, Eisenbud and Huneke proved in \cite{eisenbudHuneke1983} that the Rees algebra of $I_m(X)$ is a normal Cohen-Macaulay domain.
+In the 1980s, Bruns, Simis, and Trung considered the ideal generated by all maximal minors which share the first $k$ columns of $X$ and showed that they are always of fiber type in \cite{brunsSimisTrung1991Hodge}.
 Bruns and Simis found the symmetric algebra for this class of ideals in \cite{brunsSimis1987symmetric}.
 In later work with Trung, they used the Hodge algebra structure on these ideals to give the defining equations of the Rees algebra in \cite{brunsSimisTrung1991Hodge} and concluded that they are of fiber type.
 To the best of the authors' knowledge, not much more is known for Rees algebras of sub-ideals of $I_m(X)$.
 Even in the case when the ideal is generated by a subset of maximal minors of a $2\times 5$ matrix, the ideal may not be of fiber type; see Example \ref{ex: notFiberType}.
 Clearly, one needs to impose extra conditions in order to have hope of describing generators of presentation ideals of Rees algebras and their properties.